 To ensure a snug fit during your run, the Camelbak Circuit comes with two adjustable straps across your sternum.
 You will be able to enjoy bounce free running while avoiding the pitfalls of restricted breathing from a vest that fits too tightly.

-The pack doesn’t hold water bottles on the front, but there are several pockets for storing small items.
+The pack doesn’t hold bottles on the front, but there are several pockets for storing small items.

 Made from a ventilated mesh material, this vest allows for multi-directional air flow which gives you maximum comfort and easy breathing.
 You can also store your cell phone in a zippered enclosure for safe and convenient access.
 There is also enough storage to carry gels, snacks, and other gear.